BACKGROUND TO THE BOOKS

 I've kept chickens a few times in my life and am planning a short project exploring some of the surprising experiences you stumble into when caring for our little egg-laying friends - the undisputed recycling kings.
 Living in an apartment in Tokyo, I do miss their antics, and of course, their fresh eggs provided in exchange for food scraps and the odd centipede, their favourite snack.

 Cycling in Japan

-Being landlocked (at least in terms of access to waves) while living in Hiroshima, I have had the opportunity to explore this Chugoku (central) region of Japan on a series of cycling trips.
-These seem like a great area to explore with some travel writing considering how easy it is to get off the beaten track in this part of Japan.
-As with my surfing trips, I just need to get on the bike for some further research!
+Being landlocked (at least in terms of access to waves) while living in Hiroshima for a happy 6 years, I had the opportunity to explore this Chugoku (central) region of Japan on a series of cycling trips.
+Now I'm in Tokyo, on a bike or in the ocean, some travel writing is on the horizon, especially considering how easy it is to get off the beaten track in Japan.
+I just need to get on the bike for some further research!